nchopin/particles/README.md

 This package is intended to be modular, extensible, and feature-rich.
 The following methods are implemented:

-* resampling: all popular (and some less popular) schemes are available: multinomial, residual, stratified, systematic and SSP.
+* resampling: multinomial, residual, stratified, systematic and SSP.

 * particle filtering: bootstrap filter, guided filter, APF.